 The different levels of keyword are:

-are not worth trying to test on unlisted archs.
+are not worth trying to test on unlisted arches.
 For example, a binary-only

 This is different in implication from

-that it will not work on other archs, whereas the latter implies that it has
+that it will not work on other arches, whereas the latter implies that it has

 Do not use the